isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-Another popular option that is often somewhat imprecisely called "vendor option" is option 125.
-Its proper name is vendor-independent vendor-specific information option or vivso.
-The idea behind those options is that each vendor has its own unique set of options with their own custom formats.
-The vendor is identified by a 32-bit unsigned integer called enterprise-id or vendor-id.
+Another popular option that is often somewhat imprecisely called the "vendor option" is option 125.
+Its proper name is the "vendor-independent vendor-specific information option" or "vivso".
+The idea behind vivso options is that each vendor has its own unique set of options with their own custom formats.
+The vendor is identified by a 32-bit unsigned integer called `enterprise-id` or `vendor-id`.
 For example, vivso with vendor-id 4491 represents DOCSIS options, and they are often seen when dealing with cable modems.

 In Kea each vendor is represented by its own vendor space.
-Since there are hundreds of vendors and sometimes they use different option definitions for different hardware, it's impossible for Kea to support them all out of the box.
+Since there are hundreds of vendors and sometimes they use different option definitions for different hardware, it is impossible for Kea to support them all natively.
 Fortunately, it's easy to define support for new vendor options.
 Let's take an example of the Genexis home gateway.
-This device requires sending the vivso 125 option with a suboption 2 that contains a string with the TFTP server URL.
+This device requires sending the vivso 125 option with a sub-option 2 that contains a string with the TFTP server URL.
 To support such a device, three steps are needed: first, we need to define option definitions that will explain how the option is supposed to be formed.
-Second, we will need to define option values.
-Third, we will need to tell Kea when to send those specific options.
-This last step will be accomplished with client classification.
+Second, we need to define option values.
+Third, we need to tell Kea when to send those specific options, which we can do via client classification.

 An example snippet of a configuration could look similar to the
 following: